 Oberammergau’s world famous Passion Play:

-Oberammergau, a small colourful alpine town in Germany is inundated by visitors once every ten years.
+Oberammergau, a small colourful alpine town in Germany, is inundated by visitors once every ten years.
 This town is world famous for its Passion Play, a play about the “Suffering, Death and Resurrection of Jesus Christ”.

 The next Passion Play

 Dorfstrasse is the main street in Oberammergau.
-We were here in winter and it’s a really pretty place with interesting wall paintings.
-Look out for the Rococo church of Saint Paul and the famous Pilatushaus with its painting of Christ before Pilate on the facade.
+We were here in winter and found it to be a really pretty place with interesting frescoes on all the buildings.
+Look out for the Rococo church of Saint Paul and the famous Pilatushaus which has a fresco of Christ before Pilate on its facade.